X

 Institutes

 The Institute for Arts and Health (IAH) is a leading center for research and community engagement at the intersection of the arts and health sciences.
-Bringing together artists, scientists, and community stakeholders, the IAH conducts transdisciplinary research and develops innovative interventions to improve individual, family, and community well-being.
-With a broad approach to health—including physical, cognitive, emotional, and behavioral dimensions—the Institute explores the transformative role of the arts in prevention, healing, and public health.
-Through pioneering work in complementary and integrative health, neuroarts, creative and expressive arts therapies, arts in community health, and medical humanities, the IAH advances knowledge and practice to improve quality of life, particularly for underserved populations facing disproportionate health challenges.
+It brings together artists, scientists, and community stakeholders to conduct transdisciplinary research and develop innovative interventions that improve individual, family, and community well-being.
+The Institute takes a broad approach to health, considering physical, cognitive, emotional, and behavioral dimensions.
+It explores the transformative role of the arts in prevention, healing, and public health.
+Through pioneering work in complementary and integrative health, neuroarts, creative and expressive arts therapies, arts in community health, and medical humanities, the IAH advances knowledge and practice to enhance quality of life, particularly for underserved populations facing disproportionate health challenges.
 Learn More >

-The Institute of Egyptian Art & Archaeology (IEAA) at the University of Memphis is a leading center for research, preservation, and community engagement in Egyptology.
+The Institute of Egyptian Art and Archaeology (IEAA) at the University of Memphis is a leading center for research, preservation, and community engagement in Egyptology.
 As a Tennessee Center of Excellence, the IEAA advances scholarship through interdisciplinary research, academic instruction, and fieldwork, supporting faculty and student excavations in Egypt.
-It stewards an extensive Egyptology library and a collection of over 1,400 Egyptian antiquities—the only such collection in the Mid-South—housed in the Art Museum of the University of Memphis.
+It stewards an extensive Egyptology library and a collection of over 1,400 Egyptian antiquities, which is the only such collection in the Mid-South, housed in the Art Museum of the University of Memphis.
 Through exhibitions, guided tours, lectures, and outreach programs, the IEAA makes Egyptian art and archaeology accessible to scholars, students, and the public.
-Committed to education and cultural preservation, the Institute bridges academic research with community engagement, fostering a deeper understanding of ancient Egyptian civilization.
+Committed to education and cultural preservation, the Institute bridges academic research with community engagement and fosters a deeper understanding of ancient Egyptian civilization.
 Learn More >

 Spotlight